You Have Options

-The Humane Society of Pinellas strives to keep pets and people together.
-Because of our dedication to this mission, we created PASS: Pinellas Alternative to Shelter Surrender.
+The Humane Society of Pinellas strives to keep animals in their loving homes, and because of our dedication to this mission, we have provided resources that may help pet owners remain united with their pets.

 Navigating animal welfare information online can be intimidating.
-PASS is just another way that HSP can help guide you through all the assistance options Pinellas County has to offer.
-This page contains an abundance of information about rehoming your pet, veterinary care assistance, low cost veterinary services, training services, and more!
+HSP can help guide you through all the assistance options Pinellas County has to offer.
+This page contains an abundance of information about pet-friendly housing, assistance during financial hardship, behavior training services, and more!
 Our goal is to reduce the number of pets surrendered to shelters in Pinellas County.

-Affordable medical care can be difficult to find, but The Humane Society of Pinellas has low-cost options available for our community.
-Please visit our Pet Clinic, Spay/Neuter and Mobile Medical Unit page(s) for more information!
+Affordable medical care can be difficult to find, but the Humane Society of Pinellas has low-cost options available for our community.
+Please visit our Pet Hospital pages for more information!

-Please note, the Humane Society of Pinellas does not receive any government funding a relies solely on donations.
+Please note, the Humane Society of Pinellas does not receive any government funding and relies solely on donations .
 While we can provide low-cost services and work with low-income families, we cannot provide free medical care.

 The following organizations assist pet owners with the financial burden of routine and emergency medical care.
-While the PASS Program has these organizations listed, HSP is not affiliated with any of the below groups and cannot guarantee funding.
+HSP is not affiliated with the following groups and cannot guarantee funding.

 Fonzie Foundation – Grants to assist with unexpected/emergency pet medical bills at your own vet.